-Extensive touring commenced, joining up for gigs (which often included water guns, confetti, and costumes) with bands like the Format and the All-American Rejects.
+Extensive touring commenced, as they joined up for gigs (which often included water guns, confetti, and costumes) with bands like the Format and the All-American Rejects.
 The music video/live DVD OMG HGB DVD ROTFL appeared in the fall of 2005, and by the year's end the band had won the on-air MTV Dew Circuit Breakout contest, beating Over It and Tub Ring in the end.
 Early 2006 was spent playing sold-out nationwide dates as openers for the Academy Is... before hooking up with Motion City Soundtrack and Straylight Run in the spring for the MTVU Campus Invasion Tour.
 A spot on May's Bamboozle festival preceded a summer spent on the Warped Tour.
 All this activity ultimately led up to the release of their highly anticipated full-length Zombies!
 Aliens!
 Vampires!
 Dinosaurs!, which finally hit stores that August.
-The album was a chart success and the single "Here (In Your Arms)" raced up the singles chart.
+The album was a chart success "Here (In Your Arms)" raced up the singles chart.